C3S/collecting_society_docker/README.rst

 Update
 ''''''

-If you want to change a certain dataset for a model:
+If you want to change a certain dataset for a model without constantly generating the demo data from scratch, this workflow is highly recommended:

 1. Apply the changes to ``datasets/MODEL.py``.
 2. Test your changes by generating the MODEL dataset using the